-As results indicate, the failure binning step in the proposed triage flow demonstrates high accuracy, comparable to the currently most efficient methodology in [8].
-However, the major strength of the proposed flow is its effective exemplarbased bin distribution step.
+As results indicate, the failure binning step in the proposed triage flow demonstrates high accuracy, comparable to the currently most efficient method in [9].
+However, the major strength of the proposed flow is its effective exemplar-based bin distribution step.
 Since bin distribution in this work is performed via exemplar failures, while existing techniques use high-weight suspect locations to guide the process, we need to use a common reference for comparison purposes.
 To this end, we identify whether the design error responsible for failures in a particular cluster is included in the suspect set of the exemplar failure.
 If the design error location is indeed in the suspect list, we obtain its rank or weight (significance), which is already computed to generate similarities in the binning step.
 Finally, we determine if the error location has a high rank or weight compared to other suspect locations for the same exemplar failure.
 We do this by sorting suspects in order of decreasing weight.
-Ideally, the error location resides among the top 10-20% of suspect locations in the ordered list.
+Ideally, the error location resides among the top 10-20 % of suspect locations in the ordered list.
 In that case the exemplar failure and its suspect locations are effectively prioritized.

-Table II summarizes experimental results regarding the bin distribution step.
+Table 3 summarizes experimental results regarding the bin distribution step.
 Column 1 indicates the regression run number.
-Columns 2 to 4 show what position the responsible design error takes in the sorted list of suspects that is returned to the engineer by bin distribution in [7], [8], and the proposed flow, respectively.
+Columns 2 to 4 show what position the responsible design error takes in the sorted list of suspects that is returned to the engineer by bin distribution in [9, 10], and the proposed flow, respectively.
 The positions are normalized over the size of the suspect list each time.
 Thus, when the position is low, then the suspect component that includes the design error appears in the first positions of the list, and vice versa.
 Each row in the table provides the average design error position per regression run.
-The last column shows the improvement that is achieved by the proposed method compared to the bin distribution approach in [8].
-From Table II we observe that, on average, the proposed bin distribution approach pushes the responsible design error higher in the list compared to existing methods in 12/20 regression scenarios.
-In total, the average improvement that is achieved compared to the best of the two existing methods (metric) is approximately 21% across all regression runs.
+The fifth column shows the improvement that is achieved by the proposed method compared to the bin distribution approach in [9].
+Finally, the last three columns give the mean and standard deviation of cluster sizes per regression run.